 5 Signs of a Company’s Cultural Toxicity

-From the receptionist you first encounter to the person sitting across the interview table, you can assume that the company is toxic if you meet rude and unhappy employees.
+From the receptionist, you first encounter the person sitting across the interview table.
+You can assume that the company is toxic if you meet rude and unhappy employees.
 People in an agreeable work environment are happy and exude positive energy.

 If you’re met with sad faces and rude personalities, chances are you could be the next unhappy and impolite employee on the payroll.
 If you think that might be the case, this would be a work environment to avoid.

 It is typical to ask questions of an interviewer during the interview process.
 In most cases, your questions will, or at least should, be answered to your satisfaction, with clear and detailed explanations.
 If the interviewer seems hesitant or evasive when responding to any questions you might have about the job or the company itself, that should be a red flag.